Parmin/training/README.md

 - Aggregation
 - Replica Sets

-There are substantial partial drafts for:
+There is a substantial partial draft for:

 - Indexes

-Yet to be written are:
+We have rough copy for (not yet included here):

 - Data Modeling
 - Sharding